-Cardiac catheterization is often used to treat congenital heart defects in babies and children as primary therapy or for those whom open-heart surgery may be considered risky.
+Cardiac catheterization is often used to treat congenital heart defects as primary therapy or for those whom open-heart surgery may be considered risky.
 It can be performed on babies immediately after birth when necessary.

 What is cardiac catheterization?

 Cardiac catheterization is a procedure used to diagnose and treat certain cardiovascular conditions.
 During a cardiac catheterization, a long, thin tube, known as a catheter, is inserted in an artery or vein (likely in the groin area, but may be inserted in another area of the leg, neck, or arm) and threaded through the blood vessels to the patient’s heart.
 Using this catheter, doctors can obtain information about the structure and function of the heart and blood vessels.

 Cardiac catheterization can be used to measure blood pressure and oxygen in the aorta and pulmonary artery as well as the four chambers of the heart and to provide information about the structure and function of the heart and blood vessels.
 Cardiac catheterization is also used in heart disease interventions.

 Cardiac catheterization can help your doctor:

 - Conduct an electrophysiology study (EPS), which identifies the site of an arrhythmia's origin within the heart tissue, and then perform radiofrequency or cryoablation procedures to eliminate the abnormal pathway (in many cases this procedure can eliminate the arrhythmia permanently)